CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/02-setup.md

 Git (2.28+) allows configuration of the name of the branch created when you initialize any new repository.
-Nelle decides to use that feature to set it to `main` so it matches the cloud service he will eventually use.
+Nelle decides to use that feature to set it to `main` so it matches the cloud service she will eventually use.

 ~~~
 $ git config --global init.defaultBranch main